Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Extended Literature Review

 \section{Extended Literature Review}

 \textbf{Causal discovery from brain data.} Inferring directed interactions from neuroimaging data has long relied on frameworks such as Dynamic Causal Modeling (DCM) and Granger Causality (GC)~\cite{friston2003dynamic, granger1969investigating}.
 DCM explicitly incorporates biophysical mechanisms by modeling the mapping from latent neural activity to observed hemodynamic responses, but in practice its performance is highly sensitive to model assumptions (e.g., fixed or misspecified HRFs) and does not scale favorably to whole-brain settings~\cite{daunizeau2011dynamic, nag2024transformer}.
 GC-based approaches, by contrast, operate directly on observed time series and are therefore vulnerable to hemodynamic distortions, capturing statistical dependencies that may diverge from underlying neural causation~\cite{yin2022deep, barnett2014mvgc}.
 More general causal structure learning methods, including NOTEARS~\cite{zheng2018dags} and DAG-GNN~\cite{yu2019dag}, offer scalable optimization-based formulations but remain poorly matched to neuroimaging applications, as they do not explicitly address indirect measurement processes or region-specific neurovascular variability.
-The closest related work is CausalMamba~\cite{bae2025causalmamba}, which applies Mamba-style sequence modeling to causal discovery.
-However, CausalMamba assumes stationary dynamics and indirect observations, and does not address causal identifiability under indirect and modality-specific measurement distortions.
-In contrast, \textsc{\methodname} explicitly models indirect observation processes per modalities (e.g., hemodynamics and sensor mixing) via a physics-aware inversion stage, and enables regime-conditioned causal discovery beyond the stationary setting.
-Moreover, CausalMamba focuses on relatively small-scale graphs and does not consider multi-scale causal kernels or whole-brain inference, whereas \textsc{\methodname} is designed for scalable, whole-brain causal recovery across modalities, including both fMRI and EEG.
+The closest sequence-modeling predecessor is CausalMamba~\cite{bae2025causalmamba}, which applies Mamba-style sequence modeling to causal discovery.
+However, CausalMamba is not a whole-brain indirect-neuroimaging method: it does not model modality-specific forward physics such as HRF convolution or EEG leadfield mixing, and its experimental setting is not matched to the 68-ROI whole-brain TVB/HCP transfer problem considered here.
+In contrast, \textsc{\methodname} explicitly models indirect observation processes per modality via a physics-aware inversion stage, then applies regime-conditioned causal discovery to the recovered latent trajectories.
+We therefore treat CausalMamba as important architectural and conceptual context rather than as a directly comparable baseline for the whole-brain indirect-observation benchmark.